 As is often the case in a small city, New London doesn't have a public transportation system that people use for their commute.

-The citizens of New London are slightly less educated than the national average of 21.84% for the average city or town: 16.88% of adults in New London have a bachelor's degree or advanced degree
+The percentage of adults in New London with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.88% of adults in New London have a bachelor's degree or advanced degree.

 The per capita income in New London in 2022 was $23,749, which is low income relative to Wisconsin and the nation.
 This equates to an annual income of $94,996 for a family of four.
 However, New London contains both very wealthy and poor people as well.